-In the years following World War II and peaking in the 1960s, the industrial city of Paterson, New Jersey, fifteen miles northwest of Manhattan, was home to over 30,000 Jews out of a population of 140,000; nearly a quarter of the city census.
+In the years following World War II and peaking in the 1960s, the industrial city of Paterson, New Jersey, fifteen miles northwest of Manhattan, was home to over 30,000 Jews out of a population of 140,000; perhaps America’s most Jewish city.
 By the turn of the new century, this entire urban community had vanished, almost without a trace.

 These "tales of the great assimilations" contemplate the arrivals and departures of this lost world.
 I hope you enjoy them.